Absurd (film): Production

-George Eastman, the film's protagonist and writer, remembers that director and producer Joe D'Amato wanted it to be a proper sequel to Antropophagus (1980) whereas Eastman himself was opposed.
-D'Amato then only asked him to act in it, but when Eastman read the treatment that someone had written, he found it so bad that he decided to write one himself for D'Amato.
+George Eastman, the film's protagonist and writer, recalls that director and producer Joe D'Amato wanted it to be a proper sequel to Antropophagus (1980), whereas Eastman himself opposed it.
+D'Amato then asked him only to act in it, but when Eastman read the treatment someone had written, he found it so bad that he decided to write one himself for D'Amato.
 Eastman then remembers rewriting it "from scratch, like one of those American thrillers, Halloween style".

 The shooting took place in May 1981 in a relatively short period of time.
 Eastman remembers that the whole film was shot at nighttime.
 The two child actors, Katia and Kasimir Berger, were the children of William Berger.

 Michele Soavi, who played a biker in the film, went on to become a successful Italian horror film director in his own right.
 D'Amato later produced Soavi's first directorial effort, Stage Fright, which he said was "...out of all the films I produced, my favorite, and Soavi is the most talented out of all the young directors I've launched....I think very highly of him."

-Absurd was the first film D'Amato directed spoken in English, as it was conceived almost exclusively for the foreign market.
+Absurd was the first film D'Amato directed, spoken in English, as it was conceived almost exclusively for the foreign market.

 At one point during the shoot, according to D'Amato's personal documents, the film's working title was La porta dell'oltretomba (literally: "The Door of the Beyond").

-The house in which most of the film is set was located at Fiano Romano near Rome.
-Donatella Donati remembered it belonged to some girls who used to rent it out as a film set.
+The house in which most of the film is set was located in Fiano Romano, near Rome.
+Donatella Donati remembered that it belonged to some girls who used to rent it out as a film set.
 A few months later, in the summer of 1981, the same set was used in the three adult films Baby sitter, Pat una donna particolare and ...e il terzo gode directed by Alberto Cavallone under the pseudonym "Baron Corvo".

 D'Amato produced the film with his "P.C.M.
 International" (the acronym standing for "Produzioni Cinematografiche Massaccesi"), which he had already used to produce Sesso nero and Antropophagus, while Edward Sarlui provided additional funding with his Panamanian company Metaxa Corporation and acted as shield - so much so that the film never became Italian and ended up being officially Panamanian.
 However, D'Amato later twisted it back his way and distributed it with his company "Cinema 80".